 With the “white knights” of the federal government on their side, the Michigan women succeeded in getting many of their concerns addressed.
 Their complaint was the first that led to the withholding of government contracts from an American university because of sex discrimination.
 Among hundreds of similar complaints filed against U.S. colleges during that time, the Michigan complaint provided the “historic” template for settlements with other institutions.

-The publication of "Conquering Heroines” will coincide with both the 50th anniversary of the filing of the HEW complaint and the 150th anniversary of the adionmission of women to Michigan.
+The publication of "Conquering Heroines” coincides with both the 50th anniversary of the filing of the HEW complaint and the 150th anniversary of the admission of women to Michigan.
 It captures the stories of key participants in the battle, the secrets that were locked away for many years in the papers of University administrators. and the lively climate on campus at the time.
-It serves as a reminder of how far women have traveled over the past half-century and the challenges that still remain in their fight for equity.
+It serves as a reminder of how far women have traveled over the past half-century and the challenges that still remain in their fight for equality.

 This Washington Post story details what Elizabeth Warren experienced as a law professor at the University of Houston in the late 1970s.

 This Washington Post story, focused on Iceland, describes how women are outpacing men in attending college now.